-History and Geography are not taught as discrete subjects at Daventry Hill School, however they are picked up as themes within our literacy topics and are embedded throughout our preparation for adulthood curriculum.
-There is a focus on our students first developing the concept of 'this is me', then 'this is my family', followed by 'this is my school' and 'this is my community'.
+History and Geography are taught through topics as discrete lessons within the green and black pathways.
+These have been planned alongside the topics taught with English to ensure an immersive and engaging experience.
+For students on the yellow pathway there is a focus on first developing the concept of 'this is me', then 'this is my family', followed by 'this is my school' and 'this is my community'.
 Our delivery of lessons also allows them to explore the idea of time of now and next; today, yesterday and tomorrow.